jonnonz1/nz-statute-book/acts/public/1980/family-proceedings-act-1980.md

   (g) providing for such matters as are contemplated by or necessary for giving full effect to this Act and for its due administration.

 ### 188 Rules of procedure
-(1) Subject to Part 9, the Governor-General may from time to time, by Order in Council, make rules regulating the practice and procedure of District Courts in proceedings under this Act.
+(1) Subject to Part 9, the Governor-General may from time to time, by Order in Council, make rules regulating the practice and procedure of the District Court in proceedings under this Act.
-(1A) Subject to Part 9, rules may be made under section 16A of the Family Courts Act 1980 regulating the practice and procedure of Family Courts in proceedings under this Act.
+(1A) Subject to Part 9, rules may be made under section 16A of the Family Court Act 1980 regulating the practice and procedure of the Family Court in proceedings under this Act.
-(2) Without limiting the generality of the powers conferred by subsection (1) or section 16A of the Family Courts Act 1980, rules made under either of those provisions may:
+(2) Without limiting the generality of the powers conferred by subsection (1) or section 16A of the Family Court Act 1980, rules made under either of those provisions may:
   (a) prescribe such forms as are necessary for the purposes of this Act:
   (b) prescribe the costs and charges to be paid by one party in the proceedings to the other party, in addition to money paid out of pocket:
   (c) prescribe fees payable to persons giving evidence in the proceedings and the persons liable to pay those fees; and authorise the refund or remission of those fees: